 Each of Messrs.
-Bencuya, Hilton, Leza and Meyers served as members of the Compensation Committee during fiscal year 2012.
-Other than Mr. Leza, no director who served on the Compensation Committee during fiscal year 2012 is or has been an executive officer of the Company or had any relationships requiring disclosure by the Company under the SEC's rules requiring disclosure of certain relationships and related-party transactions.
-Mr. Leza served as the Company's interim Chief Executive Officer from February 22, 2007 to August 25, 2007 and again from November 7, 2011 to January 3, 2012.
-Mr. Leza did not serve as member of the Compensation Committee during his service as interim Chief Executive Officer.
-None of the Company's executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, the executive officers of which served as a director or member of the Compensation Committee during the fiscal year ended April 1, 2012.
+Bencuya, Leza and Meyers served as members of the Compensation Committee during fiscal year 2015.
+Other than Mr. Leza, who served as the Company's interim Chief Executive Officer during a portion of fiscal years 2008 and 2012, no director who served on the Compensation Committee during fiscal year 2015 is or has been an executive officer of the Company or had any relationships requiring disclosure by the Company under the SEC's rules requiring disclosure of certain relationships and related-party transactions.
+None of the Company's executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, the executive officers of which served as a director or member of the Compensation Committee during the fiscal year ended March 29, 2015.